 of twenties and loaded it up.

-The picture below shows the cabinet as found.
-The clock is
+The following picture shows the cabinet as found.
+The clock is mounted in the

 As soon as I got the radio home, I inspected it more closely.

-Although very dirty, everything seemed to be in place, and the six remaining
+Everything seemed to be in place and the six remaining

 tubes all tested fine.
 I set the radio aside and powered up my computer